YaqoobSheriff/powerShell-Scripts/README.md

 ex: Portsusage.ps1 "8000" "8010"

 .Output
-Gives the list of available ports in the port range given.
+Gives the list of available ports in the port range given